via Dazed Digital

 I first meet Reyes Alvarez Montes, the chief brujo of Catemaco, a few days earlier, when he hands me a business card that features a photo of him in front of a burning pentagram, with overlaid images of beautiful women and demonic faces.
 His phone number and email are at the bottom.
 He’s in his late 60s and has lived in the town his entire life.
 “This place is a portal between earth and the underworld,” he says.
 “Throughout history, darkness has come from the caves in our hills, and I invoke it.”

 The next morning I arrive at the home of his student Enrique, who’s occupied with performing a cleansing ceremony for a man who’s been cursed.
 When it’s finished, Enrique greets me with a smile and offers to show me his “office”.
-We walk to a barren cement structure a short distance away, and climb down a steep staircase into a basement.
+We walk to a barren cement structure a short distance away and climb down a steep staircase into a basement.
 I can barely make out the shape of an animal skull on a wall in front of me until Enrique’s five-year-old son flips on the light and I see that I’m standing in a cave designed for satanic worship.
-Bones line the walls, black candles fill each corner and statues of various demons sit on the dirt floor.
-A small table in front of me is adorned with bottles of alcohol, various knives, photographs and handwritten letters from patrons requesting assistance.
-This is where Enrique consults with the dark spirits, working with them to fulfil the desires of his clients.
+Bones line the walls, black candles fill each corner, and statues of various demons sit on the dirt floor.
+A small table in front of me is adorned with bottles of alcohol, various knives, photographs, and handwritten letters from patrons requesting assistance.
+This is where Enrique consults with the dark spirits, working with them to fulfill the desires of his clients.
 “There are three creatures I work with,” he says.
 “Lucifer, Satan, and the devil.”
 He points to three statues of horned beings.
 “They are all different, and I am friends with each of them.”

 Although the scene may look like the set of a schlocky B-movie horror flick, there is a very distinct energy in this room.
 A rather uncomfortable heaviness pulls at me as I consider the various rituals that occur here, and the sincere attempt to manifest dark spirits into reality.
 I can see the forthright devotion in Enrique’s eyes; he’s clearly a faithful believer in dark magic.